worstsauce/study/README.md

 Then it should work as usual.
 And here's some $\LaTeX$ to test: $\displaystyle\int_0^1 \dfrac{x^2}{x+1}\ \mathrm{d}x$.

 $$\boxed{\ \oint_{\partial \Sigma} \mathbf{E} \cdot \mathrm{d}\boldsymbol{\ell}  = - \overset{\color{white}{.}}{\frac{\mathrm{d}}{\mathrm{d}t}} \underset{\color{white}{.}}{\iint_\Sigma} \mathbf{B} \cdot \mathrm{d}\mathbf{S}\ }$$

+(Unfortunately, when moving between different pages the script stops working only after one reloads the page, can anyone provide a fix for this?
+Or alternatively load pages in new tabs instead of staying in the same one.)